Generic orbits and type isolation in the Gurarij space: Characterising isolated types over arbitrary spaces

 \begin{thm} Let $f \in K_C(E)$.
-Then $f$ is isolated if and only if it is both local and $\partial$-maximal. \end{thm} \begin{proof} One direction follows directly from \autoref{lem:BoundaryMaximalNeighbourhood}, so let us assume that $f$ is isolated.
-We can then construct a sequence of neighbourhoods $W_k \ni f$ such that $\diam W_k \rightarrow 0$, each defined using finitely many parameters.
-We let $X_k$ be the (compact) convex hull of theses parameters and $f_k = f\rest_{X_k}$.
+Then $f$ is isolated if and only if it is both local and $\partial$-extreme. \end{thm} \begin{proof} One direction follows directly from \autoref{lem:BoundaryExtremeNeighbourhood}, so let us assume that $f$ is isolated.
+We can then construct a sequence of neighbourhoods $W_k$ of $f$ such that $\diam W_k \rightarrow 0$, each defined using finitely many parameters.
+We let $X_k$ be the (compact) convex hull of these parameters and $f_k = f\rest_{X_k}$.
 Then $\tilde f_k \in W_k$, so $\tilde f_k \rightarrow f$ uniformly and $f$ is local.